dx-tooling/dxcli/README.md

 git@github.com:your-org/another-commands-repo.git
 ```

-When you run `dxify.sh`, it will automatically install commands from these repositories.
+You can create this file in your codebase prior to the initial dxcli project installation, and it will automatically be honored when dxcli is set up.

+If this file exists in your project codebase and contains `[install-commands]` URLs, you can simply run `dx .install-commands` (without a URL) to install/update subcommands from these URLs.

 ## Updating DX CLI